clixx-io/clixx.io/eventframework/README.md

 class which then passes program execution to event-handlers when particular hardware or software events occur).

-	/* Simple Loop
+	/* Simple Application
 	 *
-	 *  A trivial simple example of a clixx.io loop.
+	 *  A trivial simple example of an clixx.io Application.
 	 *
 	*/
 	#include <stdio.h>